SC dismisses Rana Ayyub's plea challenging summons by Ghaziabad court in money laundering case

-The Supreme Court on Tuesday dismissed a plea by journalist Rana Ayyub challenging summons by the Ghaziabad special court in a money laundering case.
+The Supreme Court on Tuesday dismissed a plea by journalist Rana Ayyub against a summons issued by Ghaziabad's special court in a money laundering case for alleged misuse of funds collected through crowdfunding.

-A bench of Justices V Ramasubramanian and JB Pardiwala allowed Ayyub to raise the issue of jurisdiction before the trial court, saying it is a question of evidence.
+"We have said that under Section 3 of PMLA, the place where any of the six activities or processes are carried out, is the place where the offence under PMLA is said to have taken place.
+We are keeping this question open, to be raised after investigation," a bench of Justices V Ramasubramanian and J B Pardiwala said.

-On January 31, the top court had reserved its verdict on a plea by Ayyub challenging her summons.
+The court had on January 31 reserved in the judgement on her writ petition.

-Also Read: Ayyub used crowd-funded money for personal enjoyment, luxuries: ED to SC in PMLA case
+Citing Ayyub’s counsel arguments, Mehta emphasized that if a person chose to launder money in Singapore or Thiruvananthapuram, the agency has to go there and lodge a case.
+He said, "this is not the scheme of the law".

+In the end, Mehta also said a judicial order of summons cannot be subjected to a petition filed under Article 32 of the Constitution.

-On January 25, the top court had asked a special court in Ghaziabad to adjourn the proceedings in the money laundering case against Ayyub, originally scheduled for hearing on January 27 to a date after January 31.
+On January 25, the court had asked the Ghaziabad court which issued a summons against journalist Rana Ayyub for January 27 to defer its hearing in the case.

-In her writ petition, Ayyub had sought quashing of the proceedings initiated by the Enforcement Dirtectorate in Ghaziabad, citing a lack of jurisdiction, as the alleged offence of money laundering occurred in Mumbai.

-On November 29 last year, the special PMLA court in Ghaziabad took cognizance of the prosecution complaint (charge sheet) filed by the ED and summoned Ayyub.

 Check out DH's latest videos